shreyaGituser-90/tic-tac-toe/README.md

-Your site is live at  - https://shreyagituser-90.github.io/tic-tac-toe/
+Site is live at  - https://shreyagituser-90.github.io/tic-tac-toe/